 "Where is he again," he murmured to himself.
 "He is never around when I need him.
 Probably gone to bed already."

-"I'd better go and wake him," he said to Zorro who was laying Victoria down on the bed.
+"I'd better go and wake him," he said to Zorro, who laid Victoria down on the bed.

 "Zorro, please don't go.
 Nobody will capture you here."
 Victoria tried to hold him by clinging to his neck.

 He sighed a little.
-Who would have thought she would be so stubborn when she was ill.
+He would never have thought she would be so stubborn when she was ill.
 When he looked up, Alejandro entered the room with Maria in his trail.
-The middle aged woman still wore her nightcap over her graying hair and had hastily put on some clothes.
-The two women had always gotten along well and Maria had helped Victoria with womanly advice after the death of her mother when she needed a woman to talk to.
+The middle-aged woman still wore her nightcap over her graying hair and had hastily put on some clothes.
+The two women had always gotten along well and Maria had helped Victoria after the death of her mother when she needed a woman to talk to.

-As soon as the door was closed he stripped his black outfit and shoved it together with his gear under the bed.
+As soon as the door was closed, he stripped his black outfit and shoved it together with his gear under the bed.
 In his normal attire he emerged from his room.
-His father was waiting outside Victoria's door where Maria was changing her on her request.
+His father was waiting outside Victoria's door while Maria was changing her on her request.

-"Father, I just talked to Zorro and he told me of Victoria's illness.
-If it is true was he suspects I have to act immediately.
+"Father, I just talked to Zorro, and he told me of Victoria's illness.
+If it is true what he suspects, I have to act immediately.
 I hope that one of the potions I have read about in my books will help her.
 I'll make it straight away."

-He headed to the library where he found Felipe waiting for him while he took care of Toronado.
-At Felipe's inquiring look Diego explained the situation to him.
+He headed to the library where he found Felipe waiting for him as he took care of Toronado.
+At Felipe's inquiring look, Diego explained the situation to him.
 He sat down at his desk and snatched one of his medical books from the shelf.
 After a short time he found the section he had been looking for.

 "Look Felipe, it is just as I thought.
 The symptoms of the brain inflammation fit exactly Victoria's illness."

 If that is good?
-He interpreted Felipe's sign.
+He interpreted Felipe's signs.
 "Not really.
-It means that Victoria is truly very ill and that she may die from it.
+It means that Victoria is in fact very ill and that she may die from it.
 I still have some willow bark in my store and mixed with some Indian remedies it may help her and keep the fever down.
-She will have to drink some quantities for it to be effective."
+She will have to drink some quantities of it to be effective."

 Felipe signed again.

 "Yes, you are right, Felipe.
-Together with some cactus tea it will taste horribly but I can't help it.
-Hopefully she will be less stubborn when it comes to medicine."
+Together with cactus tea it will taste horribly, but I can't help it.
+Hopefully, she will be less stubborn when it comes to medicine."